 Welcoming the Man with the Worst Personality in the World

 ChocoPro turned heads with its very first event by booking the biggest of the big: Minoru Suzuki.
 Suzuki needs no introduction, even among wrestling fans overseas.
 “There was no way I’d turn it down,” says Suzuki.
-“I hadn’t had a match in a month and I was getting tired of not hitting people.”
+“I hadn’t had a match in a month, and I was getting pretty tired of not hitting people.”

 Suzuki’s challenger was Baliyan Akki, a Gatoh Move regular who hails from India.
 He was seconded by women’s wrestlers from the Gatoh Move roster who proved all too eager to play rough with Suzuki.